jpfinlay/launch-school/intro-programming/chapters/arrays/array_notes.md

 ```

-#map differs from each in that it creates and returns a new array containing the values returned by the block.
+The #map method differs from each in that it creates and returns a new array containing the values returned by the block.

 ```
 a = [1,2,3]